home-assistant-libs/python-matter-server/README.md

 working.
 IPv6 routing is largely setup automatically through the IPv6 Neighbor Discovery Protocol, specifically the Route Information Options (RIO).
 However, if IPv6 Neighbor Discovery RIO's are processed, and processed correctly depends on the network management software your system is using.
-There may be bugs and cavats in processing this Route Information Options.
+There may be bugs and caveats in processing this Route Information Options.

 In general, make sure the kernel option `CONFIG_IPV6_ROUTER_PREF` is enabled and